William Larue Weller was hell-bent on distilling a better bourbon.

 Why Wheat Matters

 Bourbon’s signature sweetness is derived from the very nature by which it’s distilled.
-All bourbons are made from a grain mixture–known as mash, or the bourbon’s mash bill–that’s comprised of at least 51% corn.
+All bourbons are made from a grain mixture–known as mash, or the bourbon’s mash bill–that’s composed of at least 51% corn.
 Thus, the sweetness.

 Whether you take yours neat, on the rocks, or mixed in a cocktail, you best believe Rebel’s unapologetically original, 150-year old wheated recipe goes down smooth.